Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Carrollian fluid dynamics

 The momentum equation calls for a careful treatment.
 Indeed, $\xi^i$ is a function of $\mathbf{x}$ only, hence the factor in brackets in the second line of \eqref{carvarS} needs not vanish, but rather

 because $ \sqrt{a}\Omega \xi^{i }\left(\frac{1}{\Omega}\partial_t +\theta\right) P_i = \partial_t\left(\sqrt{a}\xi^i P_i \right)$, which is a boundary term and vanishes inside the integral.

 The new vector $ P_i $, which we will refer to as \emph{momentum}, is not defined directly through a variation of the action with respect to some conjugate variable.
 It is however inescapable, and this can be verified whenever a microscopic action is available in terms of fundamental fields leading to full-fledged equations of motion.
-In this instance, Eqs. \eqref{delScareneq} and \eqref{delScarmomeq} must be obeyed on-shell, and this procedure determines the momentum $ P_i$.
+In this instance, Eqs. \eqref{delScareneq} and \eqref{delScarmomeq} must be obeyed on-shell, and this procedure determines the momentum $ P_i$ (for a Carrollian scalar field see \cite{RBV22}).

 A plethora of comments and comparison to the existing literature is appropriate at this point.
 The Carrollian equations at hand, which are ultimately the Carrollian fluid equations, have been the source of confusion or misinterpretation, and unfortunately this is not fading.